Cook Park, Orange

-Cook Park is a heritage-listed 4 ha urban park at 24-26 Summer Street, Orange, City of Orange, New South Wales, Australia.
+Cook Park is a heritage-listed 4 ha urban park at 24–26 Summer Street, Orange, a city in the Central West region of New South Wales, Australia.
 It was designed and built by Alfred Patterson from 1873 to 1950.
 It is also known as Orange Botanic Garden.
 It was added to the New South Wales State Heritage Register on 24 August 2018.
 The park's main entrance is from the corner of Summer Street and Clinton Street.

 Etymology

 The park is named in honour of Captain James Cook, a British explorer, navigator, cartographer, and captain in the British Royal Navy.
 He made detailed maps of Newfoundland prior to making three voyages to the Pacific Ocean, during which he achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first recorded circumnavigation of New Zealand.

 History

 Before the park the area was originally the old travelling stock reserve used in the 1870s as a camping ground for teams.

 Cook Park, like Robertson Park, Orange, owes its existence to government action long before its proclamation.
 The park was created by popular petition of the local Member of Parliament.
 In 1853 the area was set out for housing "Reserved for Mr Templer".
 In 1854 the whole block which became Cook Park was withdrawn from public auction and retained as open space at the south west corner of the township.
 Though the 1860 plan still showed the details of the abortive subdivision in 20 lots, the 1864 plan marked the block as "proposed reserve" and so it remained.
 In the 1870s there was a second attempt to develop the site and a second public petition.

 The cannon in Cook Park was obtained from a collection distributed throughout NSW after cannons became obsolete for the defence of Sydney Harbour.
 It was obtained from what is now Sydney City Council in 1870.
-It bears the initials G3R, indicating that it was made in the reign of George III (1751-1820).
+It bears the initials G3R, indicating that it was made in the reign of George III (1751–1820).
 It has been identified as a 24 lb smooth bore, cast about 1806 at the Carron Iron Foundry in Scotland.